Akashh1996/PasaPalabra/README.md

 # PasaPalabra
 A spanish television game PasaPalabra created during the pre-course of Skylab Coders Academy.
-Here is the deploy link, ----.
-You can play and have fun.
+Here is the link https://akashh1996.github.io/PasaPalabra/.

 # Technology
 Its a simple game, created without any frameworks in vanilla javascript.